SAP/sap-btp-reference-architectures/hyperscalers/openai/OpenAI.md

 ## **CAP-based (multitenant SaaS) architecture using Retrieval Augmented Generation (RAG)**

-RAG, which stands for "Retrieval Augmented Generation", is a neural architecture that combines the strengths of large language models (LLMs) with external retrieval or search mechanisms.
+RAG, which stands for Retrieval Augmented Generation, is a neural architecture that combines the strengths of Foundation Models (FMs) or Large anguage Models (LLMs) with external retrieval or search mechanisms.
 The main goal of the RAG architecture is to improve the capability of LLMs by allowing them to pull relevant information from a vast corpus, much like how search engines retrieve relevant web pages based on queries.
 RAG is used for various tasks such as question answering (Q&A) and knowledge-intensive Natural Language Processing (NLP) tasks.
 The architecture represents an interesting fusion of retrieval-based and generation-based approaches to NLP.

-In this reference architecture pattern, how to seamlessly combine various Large Language Models (LLMs) using the [Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core) in SAP AI Core (see [Models and Scenarios in the Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/models-and-scenarios-in-generative-ai-hub) and [Availability of Generative AI Models](https://me.sap.com/notes/3437766)).
-Maximize the potential of LangChain, [CAP LLM Plugin](https://www.npmjs.com/package/cap-llm-plugin) and other SDKs and plugins in [CAP](https://cap.cloud.sap/docs/) model and implement advanced methods such as Retrieval Augmented Generation (RAG) with embeddings and a [SAP HANA Cloud's Vector Engine](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/sap-hana-cloud-sap-hana-database-vector-engine-guide) to further enhance the benefits for your specific needs.
+In this reference architecture pattern ([multitenant](https://discovery-center.cloud.sap/githubrefarch/SAP/sap-btp-reference-architectures/main/hyperscalers/openai/images/multitenant-architecture.png), [single tenant](https://discovery-center.cloud.sap/githubrefarch/SAP/sap-btp-reference-architectures/main/hyperscalers/openai/images/singletenant-architecture.png)), how to seamlessly combine various Large Language Models (LLMs) using the [Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core) in SAP AI Core.
+Maximize the potential of LangChain, [CAP LLM Plugin](https://www.npmjs.com/package/cap-llm-plugin) and other SDKs and plugins in [Cloud Application Programming model (CAP)](https://cap.cloud.sap/docs/) and implement advanced methods such as Retrieval Augmented Generation (RAG) with embeddings and a [SAP HANA Cloud's Vector Engine](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/sap-hana-cloud-sap-hana-database-vector-engine-guide) to further enhance the benefits for your specific needs.
 This reference architecture accommodates both Cloud Foundry and Kyma runtimes, providing adaptability in your endeavor to leverage GenAI on SAP BTP.

+Please review [Models and Scenarios in the Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/models-and-scenarios-in-generative-ai-hub) and [Availability of Generative AI Models](https://me.sap.com/notes/3437766) for a full list and overview of available Models.

 ### Flow